PapyrusCompendium/PapyrusCompendium/README.md

  - [x] Papyrus, Egyptian paper.
  - [x] Compendium, a repository of concise but detailed information.

+## Website
+Check out my web site http://papyruscompendium.dev/
+The source is also available on my github!

 <!--
 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...